Easy Cream Cheese Filled King Cake

-King Cake is historically made with a yeast bread type dough, shaped into a braided ring, topped with white frosting and decorated with purple, green and gold sugars.
+King Cake is historically made with a yeast bread type dough, shaped into a braided ring.
+The cake is topped with white frosting and decorated with purple, green and gold sugars.
 The sugars represent Justice (purple), Faith (green), and Power (gold/yellow) and a plastic figurine is hidden in the cake after it’s baked.

 For more detailed information about King Cake tradition and history Click HERE!

-There are several variations of King Cake styles and fillings but I’m always looking for a quick and easy recipe to fit into my hectic schedule.
+There are several variations of King Cake styles and fillings.
+I always look for a quick and easy recipe to fit into my hectic schedule.
 Making a yeast dough for a dessert was not in the cards today.

 Searching Google you can find everything you need to know.
 I came up with several quick and easy King Cake options and finally settled on using puff pastry for this easy cream cheese filled King Cake recipe I came up with.
 There were several recipes using refrigerator dough and/or biscuits neither of which I had – puff pastry was the last package in my fridge today.